 Attraction is often thought of as a magical thing.
 Two people will meet and feel immediately attracted to each other, whereas another two, though they like each other personally and acknowledge each other’s good qualities, will feel only friendship.
 The latter case is often explained with phrases like “they just didn’t feel it” or they “had no spark”, whereas the former, if it were to lead to marriage, might be deemed “love at first sight.”
 The couples themselves might not be able to explain precisely why they did or did not feel attraction.
-“We didn’t have chemistry”, a member of the first pair might remark, whereas a member of the second might say “there was an energy between us.”
+“We didn’t have chemistry”, a member of the second pair might remark, whereas a member of the first might say “there was an energy between us.”
 Attraction seems to just happen regardless of whether we want it to.
 It appears to be an inherently mysterious process.

-Of course, as inscrutable as it may seem at times, attraction cannot be inherently mysterious.
+And yet, as inscrutable as it may seem at times, attraction cannot be inherently mysterious.
 Mystery is what occurs when we don’t yet have an explanation for something.
 There is some explanation for why you are attracted to certain people and not to others, even if you don’t know what that explanation is.
 And if you were to understand that process of attraction, the mystery would be replaced by knowledge.

 To some people, knowledge of this type would seem unromantic.
 Some would say that if your attraction boils down to specific physical facts about a person rather than mysterious unknowables, then beauty is taken out of the experience.
 But these facts about when we feel attraction exist whether or not we know precisely what the facts are.
 The mystery and sense of unknowability live in our minds, not in the process itself.